The last week has been pretty exciting in the mid Atlantic region:

 - and a plan if we needed to evacuate

 The rain began in earnest about 10:30am Saturday morning.
-It didn’t really get going until about 9pm, when the first significant strong winds buffeted the area, but we knew it was going to cause serious damage, which is why we anticipated and called the water damage repair and flood cleanup ahead of.
+It didn’t really get going until about 9pm, when the first significant strong winds buffeted the area.
 We had a few hours of listening to driving rain, whipping 50 mile an hour winds and the occasional power surge.
 Leeloo was not happy when the UPS units signaled a power surge with a loud BEEEEEEP!, poor Beaglette, she shivered uncontrollably for hours after each incident.
 We went to bed about 12:30am, thinking we were going to be okay…and at exactly 2:51am, our UPS units screeched a mournful last gasp, and the power was gone.
 Not much to do about that, so I went back to bed.
 Tim says he remembers having nightmares about our huge oak trees crashing on our house, or even worse, falling on our neighbor’s homes.
 In addition, if you are looking for company to get solar panels installed on your home?
-Click Sacramento Solar and learn more

 We awoke late Sunday morning to drizzle, lots of branches from our oak trees strewn on the back lawn and no power.
 We took the Grrr Girls for a walk around the neighborhood to inspect the damage, and get some coffee from 7-11.
 How is it they never seems to lose power?
 Thankfully, Tim’s nightmares did not come to life for us, sadly many of our neighbors were not so lucky, with large trees damaging homes and taking down power lines.